xan105/web-vanilla-query/README.md

 ### Via importmap

-Create an importmap and add it to your html
+Create an importmap and add it to your html:

 ```html
   <script type="importmap">